-Unbeknownst to most, common materials used in swimsuits, pool toys, and sun care products are actually detrimental to our health.
-Luckily, there are many eco-friendly pool alternatives that go a long way towards keeping you, and the environment, healthy.
-Listed below are materials that are unsustainable and can negatively impact our health.
-We’ve also put together some great and affordable alternatives for common pool accessories that are certified eco-friendly:
+Not everyone knows that common material used in swimsuits, pool toys and sun care products can be detrimental to our health.
+Luckily, there are a variety of eco-friendly pool alternatives.
+These can go a long way when it comes to keeping you and the environment healthy.
+AquaMobile has compiled a list of unsustainable materials that can negatively impact your health.
+We have also put together a list of affordable and eco-friendly alternatives for common pool accessories!

 Common Unsustainable Materials

-Phthalates: They are found in pool toys, floaties, and life vests.
-Studies show high levels of exposure to phthalates increases the incidences of asthma attacks and allergies in children.
-Research also shows that excessive exposure to phthalates disrupts endocrine production, which can lead to breast cancer in women.
+This is a material that’s often found in pool toys, floaties and life vests.
+Studies show frequent exposure can cause incidences of asthma attacks and allergies in children.
+It also shows that phthalates can disrupt endocrine production.
+This can lead to breast cancer in women.

-Bathing Suits: As the “green” economy grows, it’s becoming easier to find alternatives made from organic cotton, hemp, bamboo, or recycled materials.
-Check out Koru, a great environmentally friendly company that sells swimsuits made with materials from recycled fish nets.
-The brand also uses only bulk dyed fabric processed without water waste or pollution, ensuring the oceans are protected during the manufacturing process.
+The “green” economy continues to grow, alternatives become easier to find.
+There are now swimsuits made out of cotton, hemp, bamboo or recycled materials.
+A good example is Koru, which is an environmentally friendly swimwear company.
+These suits are partially made from recycled fishnets.
+Additionally, the brand uses only bulk dyed fabric that is processed without water waste or pollution.
+In turn, oceans are protected during the manufacturing process.

-Pool Noodles: Polyethylene foam is typically what makes up noodle style toys, it is ozone-friendly, recyclable and odorless.
-Polythylene is often the go-to material when it comes to packaging and insulation because it is more lightweight in comparison to most materials and doesn’t require exterior covering.
-You can find a list of great polyethylene foam toys here!
+Polyethylene foam is what you should look for when it comes to pool noodles.
+It is ozone-friendly, recyclable and odourless.
+Polyethylene is the go-to material when it comes to packaging and insulation.
+It is lightweight and does not require additional covering or packaging.
+Find a list of fun and environmentally friendly toys here!

-Swim diapers: Cloth swim diapers for your baby are eco-friendly and cheap!
-The Honest Company‘s offers a selection of Velcro, buttons or pull ups for your little one.
+In comparison to the disposable kind, cloth swim diapers are more eco-friendly.
+Because you can use them again and again with proper washing, you will not be throwing away as much.
+The Honest Company offers a selection of velcro, buttons or pull-ups for your little one.
 Swim diapers are quick-dry, reusable and stretchy!
-The waterproof material does not contain phthalates.
+The waterproof material does not contain phthalates either.

-Sunscreen: There are several eco-friendly sunscreens that do not contain benzophenone or oxybenzone.
-Choosing an eco-friendly sunscreen is easy, just peruse through Environmental Working Group’s Safe Sunscreen Guide!
-Sunscreen brands are rated from 1 to 10 based on their level of eco-friendly ingredients and their level of UV protection.
-Check out Kiss My Face’s sunscreen, it has a “1” rating from EWG and contains zero phthalates or artificial materials.
+Many eco-friendly sunscreens do not contain benzophenone or oxybenzone.
+Finding one is easier than you think.
+All you have to do is look through the Environmental Working Group’s Safe Sunscreen Guide!
+Sunscreen brands are rated from 1 to 10 based on their amount of eco-friendly ingredients and their level of UV protection.
+Check out Kiss My Face’s sunscreen.
+It has a “1” rating from EWG and contains zero phthalates or artificial materials.